donaldpipowitch/casey/README.md

 }
 ```

 One thing I want to highlight again: This all seems to be quite flaky currently.
 As far as I know it should be fine to write a string to `stdout` which contains multiple new lines, but it doesn't work correctly for me on the machines where I tested my app.
-Sometimes a line was missing or wasn't cleared or the cursor position got messed upt.
+Sometimes a line was missing or wasn't cleared or the cursor position got messed up.
 To get rid of all bugs, I actually needed to write every line separately.

 As you can see the `render` function calls a function I haven't previously talked about: `format_value`.
 It was previously part of the `render` function, but I extracted it out.
 One could argue that this would be the _real_ rendering function.
 It takes the _immutable_ state as its input and returns the string which should be rendered as the output.
 It doesn't know about the terminal and could generate a website in the same way for example.
 This function shows either an empty state or the state with the uppercased and lowercased output.
 Nicely formatted with some slight coloring.